-This book contains seminal Withers images alongside” Never Seen Before” work, and uses first-hand accounts of people who lived in the South to explain the transformative years of the 1960’s and 1970’s.
-Better than any publication to date, Revolution catalogs the breadth of Withers’ work: His shots of families in their homes and on the streets, both entertainers and dancers in the clubs, ballplayers and their fans, Civil Rights icons and the everyday folks who marched beside them.
-These beautiful photos are paired with compelling text to bring the past to life in your home.
+This book contains seminal Withers images alongside Never Seen Before work, and uses first-hand accounts of people who lived in the South to explain the transformative years of the 1960’s and 1970’s.
+Better than any publication to date, Revolution catalogs the vast breadth of Withers’ work: his shots of families in their homes and on the streets, entertainers and dancers in the clubs, ballplayers and their fans, Civil Rights icons and the everyday folks who marched beside them.
+These beautiful photos are paired with compelling text and first hand accounts of living during these times to bring the past to life in your home.

 Ernest C. Withers was one of the most prominent African-American photographers of the civil rights era.
 During the course of his work, he took thousands photographs that document the civil rights movement―from the Emmett Till trial in 1955 to the assassination of Martin Luther King in 1968.